CPalmer3200/Destiny_Scraping_Tools/README.md

 ## Repo architecture
 This repo is comprised of 4 scripts which provide 2 distinct functions.
-1. dermal_main.py, m3_main.py, and nasal_main.py are web-scraping bots designed to extract relevant PubMed literature, rank the literature based on search category and importance, and send a push email if any high priority literature is identified.
+1. X_main.py are web-scraping bots designed to extract relevant PubMed literature, rank the literature based on search category and importance, and send a push email if any high priority literature is identified.
 These scripts are automated to run daily, using GitHub actions.

-2. review_main.py is a script run monthly which assembles all of the literature gathered in the previous month (for all 3 bots) and creates 3 seperate literature reviews.
+2. review_X.py are scripts run monthly which assembles all of the literature gathered in the previous month (for a target bot) and creates a literature reviews.
 These are then emailed to the target recipients.
 This script is automated to run monthly, using GitHub actions.

 ## Usage